 The AAEP Proceedings is protected by copyright, and information submitted and accepted becomes the property of AAEP.
 However, requests for copies or reprints will be honored by AAEP only with the cooperative permission of the presenting author, who by his or her presentation represents all authors.
 AAEP reserves the right not to accept any submission without further recourse.

 Presentations for the AAEP Convention will be selected directly from the review-ready submissions to the AAEP.
 Submissions may include case series with follow-up data, or the results of experimental or observational studies as scientific papers, as well as “How to” and review papers.
 Selection will be made by the Educational Programs Committee.
 The quality of the submission will determine the selection.
 Missing data or proposed, but not completed, procedures will exclude the submission from consideration.
 AAEP invites information dealing with any subject germane to equine practice, but special consideration will be given to submissions by practitioners and material with practical content or new information.
 At least one author of a report describing diagnosis, treatment, or the interpretation of medical information should be a veterinarian.

 All submissions should strictly adhere to the Instructions for Authors.
-Submissions will be ranked using the AAEP Scoring Criteria (found at the end of this page) and the highest-ranking papers will be selected for the available time.
+Submissions will be ranked using the AAEP Scoring Criteria and the highest-ranking papers will be selected for the available time.